ResHy – Resource-Saving Hybrid Battery - Construction, Integration and Operational Optimization

 Thermal Characterization of Automotive Batteries at Fraunhofer ISE.

-Stationary energy storage systems are becoming increasingly important due to the increased use of fluctuating renewable energies.
-From an ecological and economic point of view, it makes sense to build battery storage systems from sustainable materials as far as possible and to use conventional batteries for as long as possible.
+From an ecological and economic point of view, it makes sense to build battery storage systems from sustainable materials wherever possible and to use conventional batteries for as long as possible.

-An innovative energy management system (EMS) with optimized operation management strategies adapted to the two battery technologies is being developed for the integration of the hybrid storage in PV ground-mounted systems.
-This EMS uses the developed battery models as a "digital twin" for both storage systems and is also able to adapt operating parameters to changing system conditions.
+An innovative energy management system (EMS) with optimized operational management strategies adapted to the two battery technologies is being developed for the integration of hybrid storage in ground-mounted PV systems.

-During the demonstration phase, essential knowledge regarding the functionality of the developed energy management system as well as the system behavior of the hybrid storage and the aging behavior of the used battery technologies under real operating conditions shall be gained.
-The "predictive maintenance" functionality of the energy management system will enable technical problems to be detected on time and allow storage components to be replaced before they fail.
+In demonstration operation, key findings are to be gained with regard to the functionality of the developed energy management system as well as the system behavior of the hybrid storage system and the aging behavior of the battery technologies used under real operating conditions.
+The »predictive maintenance« functionality of the energy management system enables technical problems to be detected in good time and allows storage components to be replaced before they fail.
+A life cycle analysis for the hybrid storage concept and the battery technologies used is also being carried out as part of this project.

 More Information on this Topic: